-The Atlas of ShakeMaps (~6200 events, ~1960-2016) provides a consistent and quantitative description of the distribution of shaking intensity for calibrating global earthquake loss estimation methodologies used in PAGER.
+The ShakeMap Atlas (~14,100 events, 1900-2019) provides a consistent and quantitative description of the distribution of shaking intensity for calibrating global earthquake loss estimation methodologies used in PAGER.

 Earthquake Scenarios describe the expected ground motions and effects of specific hypothetical large earthquakes.